 What does a refuge chamber contain, and why are they required?

-More specifically, the refuge chamber is a closed circuit breathing apparatus within a sealed container; where carbon dioxide and other toxins are removed, oxygen is added, and temperature and humidity are maintained, all while protecting occupants from the external threat.
+Refuge chambers have a closed-circuit breathing apparatus within a sealed container.
+Carbon dioxide and other toxins are removed, oxygen is added, and temperature and humidity are maintained while protecting occupants from external threats.

 What is a Refuge Chamber?